NU-CUCIS/PADNet-XRD/README.md

 Please cite the following work if you are using PADNet model and/or code for background preprocessing of 2D XRD patterns provided in this repository.

-1. Dipendra Jha, Aaron G. Kusne, Reda Al-Bahrani, Nam Nguyen, Wei-keng Liao, Alok Choudhary, and Ankit Agrawal, "Peak area detection network for directly learning phase regions from raw x-ray diffraction patterns."
+1. Dipendra Jha, Aaron Gilad Kusne, Reda Al-Bahrani, Nam Nguyen, Wei-keng Liao, Alok Choudhary, and Ankit Agrawal, "Peak area detection network for directly learning phase regions from raw x-ray diffraction patterns."
 In 2019 International Joint Conference on Neural Networks (IJCNN) (pp. 1-8).
 IEEE.
 [DOI:10.1109/IJCNN.2019.8852096] [<a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8852096">PDF</a>].

 ## Questions/Comments